PayThePizzo/Predictive-Analysis-Notes/Formulas Handbook/3 - MS.md

 in order to balance its complexity and adaptability.
 In ML this is called feature selection.

-In statistics we want to have $n > p$ as the number of feature should be ideally small, while we hope the observations to be $n \rightarrow \infty$ (which is not always the case in ML).
+In statistics we want to have $n > p$ as the number of feature should be ideally small, while we hope the observations to be $n \rightarrow \infty$

 ## Significance of Regression
 We ask ourselves whether a model with p predictors is better than just taking the expected value $\bar{y}$, since the latter is merely the simplest possible model.
 We want to be able to distinguish what predictors are useful and how well the model in question fits the data.

 However $R^{2}$ does not supply a clear answer for any of our questions, so we need to find another approach with metrics
 that: